BOOM: Ted Cruz Puts Democrats In Their Place Over SCOTUS Pick | John Hawkins' Right Wing News

 - Comment Now 0

-If anything is true about Sen. Ted Cruz, it’s that he doesn’t joke around when his values and the constitution are on the line.
-President Trumps pick of Judge Neil Gorsuch to the Supreme Court has got him riled up because now, when it seems that the right may actually have a solid win…The Democrats are threatening to block.
+If anything is true about Sen. Ted Cruz, it’s that he doesn’t joke around when his values and the Constitution are on the line.
+President Trump’s pick of Judge Neil Gorsuch for the Supreme Court has got him riled up because now, when it seems that the right may actually have a solid win…the Democrats are threatening to block.

 No matter.